jedireza/hapi-mongo-models/README.md

    - `url` - a string representing the connection url for MongoDB.
    - `options` - an optional object passed to MongoDB's native connect function.
- - `autoIndex` - a boolean specifying if the plugin should call `createIndexes` for each model.
+ - `autoIndex` - a boolean specifying if the plugin should call `createIndexes` for each model that has a static `indexes` property.
 Defaults to `true`.
    Typically set to `false` in production environments.
  - `models` - an object where each key is the exposed model name and each value is the path (relative to the current working directory or absolute) of where to find the model on disk.